Crabbox docs

 1. Allocate a Crabbox lease ID and friendly slug.

-4. Configure cloud-init SSH user/key, DHCP, optional bridge/storage/pool, and
+5. Configure cloud-init SSH user/key, DHCP, the optional net0 bridge, the

-6. Start the VM and wait for the QEMU guest agent.
+7. Start the VM and wait for the QEMU guest agent to report a non-loopback

 #Troubleshooting